Work on new discoveries in state-of-the-art facilities

 - What have other students done?

-All research opportunities start with identifying a faculty mentor.
-Be thoughtful about what types of research you are interested in, and therefore which faculty members you decide to contact.
+Be thoughtful about the types of research you are interested in and the professor you decide to contact.
 You do not have to work with a faculty member in your major or even in your college.

 - Choose a few potential faculty members that you might like to work with.
-You can start with the departmental websites and their lists of faculty members.
+You can start on the department website and scroll through the list of faculty.
 Learn more on the CSE directories web page.

-- The Undergraduate Research Opportunities Program (UROP) Office can help in identifying potential faculty members.
-Learn more on the Undergraduate Research Opportunities Program web page.
+- The U of M Office of Undergraduate Research has resources that can help you identify potential faculty members.
+Learn more on the Office of Undergraduate Research web page.

-- Remind them that you read their papers and that you chose them because you are interested in their research.
+- Remind the professors that you read their papers and that you chose them because you are interested in their research.